truenas/documentation/content/SCALE/GettingStarted/Migrate/MigrateCOREHAtoSCALEHA.md

 {{< include file="/content/_includes/MigrateCOREtoSCALEWarning.md" type="page" >}}

-Customers with CORE Enterprise HA systems that want to upgrade or migrate to SCALE Enterprise HA, cannot migrate their system.
+Customers with CORE Enterprise High Availability (HA) systems that want to migrate to SCALE cannot directly migrate the system.
-You can only do a clean install of SCALE Enterprise HA and import your pools.
-You cannot migrate the CORE HA system to a SCALE HA system.
+Instead, the process is to clean install SCALE on the system and reimport the storage pools.
+Due to software differences between CORE and SCALE, an HA system with CORE installed cannot directly migrate to SCALE.

-## Moving from CORE HA to SCALE HA
+## Moving an HA system from CORE to SCALE

 First, back up your data storage and export your pools to the server.